 Q. What if I got a J&J primary dose, can I get a bivalent booster?

 A. Yes, at least two months after your last COVID-19 vaccine.

 Q. Is it possible to compare the effectiveness of the various COVID-19 vaccines?

 A. No. The only way to accurately compare the effectiveness of vaccines is by direct comparison in head-to-head clinical trials, which did not occur for these vaccines.
 Furthermore, the clinical trials for these vaccines occurred in different geographic regions and at different points in time with varying incidence of COVID-19.

 Q. How much will this vaccine cost me?
 Is it covered by my insurance?

 A. There is no cost for the vaccine.
-However, vaccination providers can charge an administration fee for giving the shot that is reimbursed by the patient’s public or private insurance company or, for uninsured patients, by the Health Resources and Services Administration at the U.S. Department of Health and Human Services.
+Vaccination providers can charge an administration fee for giving the dose that is reimbursed by the patient’s public or private insurance company or, for uninsured patients, by the Illinois Department of Healthcare and Family Services (HFS).
 No one can be denied a vaccine if they are unable to pay a vaccine administration fee.